 Financial assets and financial liabilities are measured on an ongoing basis at fair value or amortized cost.
-The disclosures in the "Financial instruments" section of note 4 of the annual financial statements describe how the categories of financial instruments are measured and how income and expenses, including fair value gains and losses, are recognized.
-The classification of financial instruments, as well as their carrying values and fair values, are shown in the tables below:
+The disclosures in the "Financial instruments" section of note 4 of the audited annual consolidated financial statements describe how the categories of financial instruments are measured and how income and expenses, including fair value remeasurement gains and losses, are recognized.
+The fair values of derivative financial instruments have been determined by reference to quoted market prices of instruments with similar characteristics.